lilyosah/tech-knowledgebase/Human-Computer-Interaction/Design in HCI.md

 - Meeting expectations -> satisfaction and relief
 - Failing to met them -> disappointment and frustration
 - Feelings of control
+- Hope vs. fear, relief vs. despair

+Stage of action:  Specify and interpret

 ### 🧠 Reflective
 - Deep understanding is developed
 - Reflection happens after you've had the interaction
+- satisfaction and pride vs blame and anger

+Stages of action: Plan and compare

+### Corresponding Actions and questions
+Two bridges from the goal and the world to use things: bridge of execution and bridge of evaluation.

+Have corresponding actions to cross them and questions to answer.
+A program should be able to answer every question.

+#### Gulf of execution
+Feedforward
+1. Plan
+	- Reflective
+	- What are alternatives?
+2. Specify
+	- What can I do?
+3. Perform
+	- How do I do it?
+#### Gulf of evaluation:
+Feedback
+1. Perceive
+	- What happened?
+2. Interpret
+	-  What does it mean?
+3. Compare
+	- Reflective
+	- Is this okay?

+**Ex: ✏** Trying to take a photo when your space is full.

+Plan: Can I take the photo with another app?
+Specify:
+Perform:

+## The State of Flow

+==Flow:== complete immersion in an activity
+- Lose track of difficulty
+- At just the right level of difficulty
+	- Challenging enough to require continued attention, not so difficult that you don't want to do it

+**Ex: ✏** Video games, reading music